mdn/content/files/en-us/web/css/scroll-snap-coordinate/index.md

 - `none`
   - : Specifies that the element does not contribute to a snap point.
 - {{cssxref("&lt;position&gt;")}}
-  - : Specifies the offset of the snap coordinates from the start edge of the element’s border box.
+  - : Specifies the offset of the snap coordinates from the start edge of the element's border box.
 For each pairing, the first value gives the x coordinate of the snap coordinate, the second value its y coordinate.

 ## Formal definition